 Rode PodMic Use Cases

 As you can probably tell from the PodMic specs, this robust podcast mic, is just that, a podcasting microphone.

 With this mic, Rode has specifically set out to design a microphone that fully caters to a podcaster’s needs, while not breaking the bank.

 Everything from its sensitivity to its impedance, built-in pop filter, and standard settings screams podcast setup.
-Thanks to this, you can whip this baby out of the box, connect it up, and be recording top-notch podcast audio within half an hour.
+Thanks to this, you can whip this baby out of the box, connect it, and be recording top-notch audio, quickly.